 If a participant has had close contact with someone who has tested positive for COVID-19, or otherwise been exposed to the virus, they should inform the professor or course coordinator immediately.
-The participant will be closely monitored for COVID-19 symptoms and should increase preventive measures (masking, social distancing, hand-washing).
+According to Costa Rican official guidelines, this person will be reported as a contact.
+The exposed participant must self-quarantine for 14 days and constantly self-monitor symptoms and follow all Ministry of Health directives.
+Note: If the student is tested, a negative test result does not eliminate the quarantine requirement.
+Ministry of Health guidelines and directives dictate when quarantine can be ended.